What Is National Homeownership Month?

 The tide of events quickly changed as it would continue to do throughout the decades of the 20th century to the present.
 However, the notion of setting aside time to acknowledge a shared vision for success persisted.
 Here’s how the tradition evolved:

-• 2023: A historic number of affordable, multifamily units are under construction.
-The Biden administration includes $175 billion in the fiscal year budget to help build on this progress.
+- 2023: A historic number of affordable, multifamily units are under construction.
+The Biden administration proposes $175 billion in housing investments to be included in the federal budget.

 Here are some examples of groups that facilitate homeownership: